Logan-Lin/DOT/readme.md

 ## Dataset and pre-process

 The sample datasets are in the `/sample` directory.
 They share the same format as the full dataset, yet have a very small footprint, suitable for local debugging.
 You can also insert your own datasets following the same format.
+Notice that each dataset is a set of `pandas DataFrames` and stored in one `HDF5` file.

 The `dataset.py` controls how the datasets are loaded and pre-processed.
 To pre-process a certain dataset, please regard the `dataset.py` as the main entry of Python.
 For instance, to pre-process the `chengdu` dataset into Pixelated Trajectory format with $20\times20$-size grids, you can run the following bash command: